 Who We Are

-The Health Response Committee (HRC) is a group of parents covering a range of perspectives on how to mitigate the impacts of Covid-19 while offering our kids a great education.
-These parents include a mix of nationalities and genders, have been part of the community for varying amounts of time, are local business owners, and are people with diverse viewpoints on how to respond to the pandemic.
-Our decision-making process is informed by debate, discussions of available data and science, and considerations about what is best for all school families and the community at large.
+The Health Response Committee (HRC) is a group of parents covering a range of perspectives on how to mitigate the impacts infection diseases while offering our kids a great education.
+T Our decision-making process is informed by debate, discussions of available data and science, and considerations about what is best for all school families and the community at large.

 Health Questions?
-The HRC invites and encourages the sharing of questions and concerns about how the Day School is responding to the pandemic.
-Please submit them to SJDSHealthResponse@gmail.com or send a WhatsApp message to Lindsay Clinton (+505-8103-2096) or Heather Harrison (+1-832-271-9073).
-Again, we will honor your confidentiality.
+The HRC invites and encourages the sharing of questions and concerns about how the Day School is responds to any infectious disease outbreak.
+Please submit them to SJDSHealthResponse@gmail.com, we will honor your confidentiality.